Antoine Darlan: Leader of the RDA in Ubangi-Shari

-Alliance with Boganda and disgrace
+Alliance with Boganda

-Despite becoming Boganda's partner, his relations with the head of MESAN remained delicate.
-Darlan was critical of his working method, considering it too personal and not democratic.
-Boganda for his part, was wary because of his popularity among the working class and intellectuals.
-Not reappointed High Councillor of French Equatorial Africa, Darlan was finally removed from the local political scene.
-He focused on its metropolitan position of advisor to the Assembly of the French Union in which he was reelected in October 1953 under the GDR ticket.
-He had indeed never broken with this party, and continued to attend its big meetings.
+Despite becoming Boganda's deputy, their relationship remained delicate.
+Darlan was critical of Boganda's working methods, considering them too personal and not democratic.
+Boganda for his part, was wary of Darlan because of his popularity among the working class and intellectuals.
+Not reappointed to the Grand Council of French Equatorial Africa, Darlan was sidelined from the local political scene.
+He focused on his position of Councillor to the Assembly of the French Union, to which he was re-elected in October 1953 under the RDA ticket.
+He had indeed never broken with this party, and continued to attend its major meetings.

 Darlan was a man who seemed to adapt to all situations.
-In 1955, despite his political beliefs, he accepted the co-vice-presidency of the Liberal Intergroup Ubangian (ILO) with Boganda and representatives of business, Rene Naud and Roger Guérillot.
+In 1955, despite his political beliefs, he accepted the co-vice-presidency of the Liberal Intergroup Ubangian (ILO) with Boganda and representatives of business, René Naud and Roger Guérillot.
 On 23 November 1956 he was elected deputy mayor of Bambari as a member of MESAN.
-In March 1957, he was re-elected territorial councilor of the Ouaka region, and in May he got back his great council seat of French Equatorial Africa under the MESAN ticket.
+In March 1957 he was re-elected to the Territorial Assembly, and in May returned to the Grand Council of French Equatorial Africa, again on a MESAN ticket.

-On 19 September 1957, Antoine Darlan was dismissed from MESAN.
-It seems that this decision was made by Roger Guérillot.
-Boganda did not find this too hard to accept.
-He blamed Darlan for not only his membership in the GDR and former communist training, but also his Métis heritage.
+However, on 19 September 1957 Darlan was expelled from MESAN.
+It seems that this decision was made by Guérillot.
+Boganda did not find this too hard to accept; he blamed Darlan not only for his membership in the RDA and former communist training, but also his mixed-race heritage.
 Sooner or later Boganda believed, Darlan would be conspiring with others to take power, like mulattos during the Haitian Revolution.
 This dismissal began the decline of his political career.